 Quite unusually for the Maldives, the languages covered on the M/V Amba include English, German and Italian.
 Amba caters mostly, but not exclusively, to German speakers so you can expect a mixed range of nationalities on board.

-Optional extras: Snacks, soft drinks, alcoholic drinks, 15 liter tank (US$ 55 per week), torch (US$ 49 per week), private guide (US$ 36 per dive).
-Unless otherwise stated, all the listed items need to be paid on arrival: on board payments in cash (Euros and US dollars) not credit cards.
-The price of a domestic flight to the outer atolls (should you need one) is about US$ 218 one way.
-Third person in Standard cabin US$ 728 per week.
-Third person in Luxury cabin US$ 1 032 per week.
+Optional extras: Snacks, soft drinks, alcoholic drinks, 15 liter tank (US$ 77 per week), torch (US$ 44 per week), private guide (US$ 33 per dive).
+Unless otherwise stated, all the listed items need to be paid on arrival.
+The price of a domestic flight to the outer atolls (should you need one) is about US$ 197 one way.

 How to get there: Amba diving safaris depart from Hanimaadhoo, Male, Dharavandhoo or Ifuru.
 The above trips run from Sunday to Sunday but you can book Saturday to Saturday at no extra charge or any other day of the week with an additional transfer price.
 Amba provide a meet and greet service after exit from the arrivals hall in Male Airport.
 The crew will guide you to the domestic airport for the next flight check in.

 The last dive of the trip will be at around 11 am on the second last day of the trip.
 Amba spends the final night of each trip in port.
+Guests must disembark by 7 am.
 Please wait at least 18 hours before flying after diving.

-Non-diver rate: US$ 121 discount.
+Non-diver rate: None.

-Dive clubs and group discounts: Pay for 5 guests and 1 extra person can join the cruise free of charge (total 6 guests).
+Dive clubs and group discounts: Pay for 5 guests and 1 extra person can join the cruise free of charge (total 6+ guests).

 All the liveaboard cabins have:

-- Air-conditioning and fan cooling
+Individual control air-conditioning and fan cooling

 Enriched air nitrox - Motorised wood hull dive tender and dinghy - 50m² saloon with bar, TV, DVD player, music system, internet facility, books and magazines - 70m² shaded area - 50m² sundeck with sun chairs - Stand-up paddleboard available at extra charge

-tenders accompanying the Amba on each trip.
+There are either 1 or 2 diving dhoni tenders accompanying the Amba on each trip.
 These dhonis are equipped with rinse tanks and camera tables, and also carry oxygen.
 All the dive gear is kept onboard the dhonis for the duration of the tour, with the compressors being onboard too.
 These boats will drop you at the dive sites and return you to the liveaboard afterwards.

 Amba also has an additional tender for safety that doubles as a watersking / wakeboarding boat to while away those surface intervals!